Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Genetically determined anomalies of the development of the thyroid gland can be diagnosed at different ages, depending on the severity of the disease and its form.
-With aplasia or severe hypoplasia, the symptoms of the disorder are noticeable in the first week of the infant's life.
-While dystopia and minor hypoplasia occur as they mature, usually after one year.
+Genetically determined anomalies of thyroid gland development can be diagnosed at different ages, depending on the severity of the disease and its form.
+In case of aplasia or severe hypoplasia, symptoms of the disorder are noticeable in the first week of the baby's life.
+While dystopia and minor hypoplasia appear as the baby grows older, usually after one year.

 Symptoms